Your own wallet, short and sweet:

 Another kind are the e-wallets, with these you don’t have to worry about taking care of the security itself since it’s managed by a company.
 It’s important to be extra careful when choosing such a wallet, because you’re practically giving the company access to your bitcoin.
 This is not a kind of wallet that we recommend.

 There are also wallets that take advantage of the benefits of both, so-called hybrids.
 The perks of being able to access your wallet from any device exists, but at the same time you don’t have to give out all control over your wallet to a third party.
 Here, your private key is encrypted before it is sent to the server and the server can thus never gain access to your password.
 It is also why it is not possible to reset the password on such a service, so if you forget your password, you’ll no longer have access to your bitcoin.

 As previously mentioned, there are also mobile wallets that also come in the three different types: “local”, “e-wallets” and “hybrids”.
-Examples of mobile wallets are the BTCX Wallet for Android, and Breadwallet.
+Example of a mobile wallet is Jaxx.